 A guide to burying ashes

 It’s common to bury ashes in a grave; whether it’s in a cemetery, churchyard, crematoria garden, or woodland burial ground.
-You can choose to bury them directly in the ground, or intern them in an urn before placing them in a burial plot.
+When choosing how to bury ashes at a cemetery, you can opt to bury them directly in the ground or intern them into an urn before placing them in a burial plot.

-If you choose to bury the ashes of your loved one, you’ll need to obtain a Certificate of Authority for Burial, which you can get from your local registry office.
+If you’re burying ashes of your loved one in a grave, you’ll need to obtain a Certificate of Authority for Burial, which you can get from your local registry office.
 Your funeral director will need to fill out the appropriate form and return it to the register office within four days.

 How to bury ashes in a cemetery or churchyard

 If you are thinking of burying ashes in a graveyard or burying ashes in a cemetery or churchyard, you’ll be required to sign a burial plot application form which is typically issued by your local council or cemetery.
 Once you’ve signed this form, you’ll need to purchase an ‘exclusive right of burial’.
 This is typically purchased for a period of 75 years and will have certain conditions attached to it, depending on what type of grave it is.

 If your family already owns the exclusive rights of burial for a grave, and you can produce either the deed of exclusive rights of burial or evidence that you are the proper person to have the burial rights, then arrangements can be made for an internment to take place.

 Your local Dignity Funeral Director will be on hand to help you check local regulations and availability when choosing a grave or burial plot, also known as a 'cemetery plot', for your loved one.

 If you would like burial plots that are next to each other, you can enquire about purchasing or reserving multiple plots.
 If this is the case, please speak to the local authorities about buying a plot and to talk through their specific rules and regulations.